freistil/freistilbox-docs/source/important_details/support.md

 ---
 title: Technical support
-status: published
 zendesk-id: 201084645
 ---

 Our Help Center team is there to help you with any question or problem you encounter while using freistilbox.

-## Support levels

-We offer two support levels, Standard Support and Premium Support.
-Standard Support is available "12x5", weekdays from 06:00 to 18:00 (UTC).

-With a Premium Support contract, you can reach our on-call support "24x7" — around the clock on any day.
-(Due to our limited on-call capacity, support outside the 12x5 timeframe applies exclusively to production emergencies.)
-Premium Support comes with even more advantages, and you can find all the details on the [freistilbox website](http://www.freistilbox.com/support-levels/).

-### Upgrading to Premium Support

-You can upgrade from Standard Support to Premium Support at any time.
-We will invoice you for the monthly Premium Support fee starting from the month of your upgrade.

-An upgrade is even possible when you're issuing a new support request.
-For example, let's assume that your freistilbox cluster has Standard Support and you encounter a critical problem during the weekend.
-If you decide to take advantage of our Premium Support and have our engineers start working immediately on this issue, simply say so in your support request.

 ## Support channels